ibm-cloud-docs/virtual-servers/vsi_high-availability.md

 # Considerations for high availability
 {: #ha-dr}

-The default behavior for the IBM scheduler is to place virtual servers in available hypervisors first, which can result in virtual servers sharing the same hypervisor.
+The default behavior for the IBM scheduler is to place virtual servers in available hypervisors first, which can result in virtual servers that share a hypervisor.
 This result can be catastrophic if any or all of the virtual servers are deployed on the same hypervisor.
 A hardware or software failure can cause a disruption.

 IBM Cloud provides two solutions to help avoid virtual servers from deploying on the same hypervisor.